 What is the Federation?

 The Federation of Family History Societies (FFHS) is an educational charity formed in 1974 and granted charitable status in 1982.
-Over the years, membership has grown to over 160 societies throughout the world, including national, regional and one-name groups.
+Since 1997 the Federation has had its own Coat of Arms.
+Over the years, membership has grown to over 180 societies throughout the world, including national, regional and one-name groups.
 The principal aims of the Federation are:

 - to co-ordinate and assist the work of societies or other bodies interested in family history, genealogy and heraldry